Organisational Structure of MSME

 Benefits of a Well-Defined organisational structure of MSME:

-A well-defined organisational structure can significantly impact the success of your MSME.
-Here are some of the key benefits:
+A clear organisational structure can have a big impact on the success of your MSME.
+Shared below are few of the key benefits:

-- Better Decision-Making: A well-structured organisation empowers decision-makers at appropriate levels, leading to faster and more informed decisions.
+- Better Decision-Making: A well-designed organisational structure empowers decision-makers at appropriate levels, leading to quick and more informed decisions.

 - Increased Accountability: With clear roles and responsibilities, employees are more accountable for their performance, leading to improved productivity and results.